BARGHEST-ngo/_WARD-UI/README.md

-**THIS TOOL IS IN BETA - PLEASE NOTE THAT FUNCTIONALITY AND HEURISTICS MAY HAVE ERRORS** **PLEASE BE AWARE THAT OUR HEURSTICS ARE BEING BUILT BY RUNNING AGAINST TEST DEVICES INFECTED WITH KNOWN SPYWARE IMPACTING CIVIL SOCIETY, FIELD TESTING WILL VARY.
-SOME HEURISTICS, THOSE WHICH FOCUS ON 0-click EXPLOIT CHAINS SPECIFICALLY, ARE CURRENTLY EXPLORATORY**
+**THIS TOOL IS IN BETA - PLEASE NOTE THAT FUNCTIONALITY AND HEURISTICS MAY HAVE ERRORS**
-**WE ARE AWARE THAT IMPLANTS CAN WIPE /data/tombstones & ADB DATA; WE MUST WORK WITH WHAT CAN GOT AND ENSURE WE PRESERVE DATA AS QUICK AS POSSIBLE, WHICH IS WHY WARD EXISTS**

 **WARD** is a modular, open-source, decentralised, distributed, offline, and privacy-respecting tool for **behavioral mobile forensics and acquisition** using Android ADB–accessible data.
 It's developed by [BARGHEST](https://barghest.asia), a non-profit organization aiming to support the democratization of threat intelligence in the majority world.